 The silky coat may not be a little-known fact about the Havanese but it definitely deserves to be mentioned.
 When touching the coat, you’ll quickly compare it to silk.
 This breed has one of the most beautiful coats in the world.

 Temperament & Intelligence of the Havanese

 The Havanese is one of the most easy-going dog breeds around.
-These little bundles of joy are friendly and outgoing making them great companions.
+These little bundles of joy are friendly and outgoing making them great companions for the elderly and people of all ages.
 These little dogs are also natural clowns who love to be the center of attention.
 Great with people, and other pets, the Havanese has the perfect temperament for being part of any home.

 The Havanese is also a highly intelligent dog breed.
 They are easily trained and pick up their owner’s cues easily.
 These dogs learn quickly and love showing off their special quirks and tricks.
 If you’ve trained your Havanese to do tricks, they’ll gladly perform when you ask.

 Yes, the Havanese is a great dog breed for families.
 Their well-mannered temperament makes them good with children.
 No matter the age, if your child is taught to be gentle with your Havanese, they will have a great friend to grow up with.

 Does This Breed Get Along with Other Pets?

 Once again, the easy-going nature of the Havanese makes it easy to introduce them to other pets within the home.
 Remember, when introducing any new pet to the others in the house, take things easy.
 No animal wants to be thrust into a situation they aren’t prepared for.
 If you see signs of nervousness in your Havanese or other pets, slow the process down until the pets are more comfortable.

 In most instances, a Havanese can make great friends with other dogs and even cats.
 Don’t be surprised though if they crave your attention.
 It is common, and shouldn’t become an issue with the other pets in the home.

 Things to Know When Owning a Havanese: